 Reporting the Incident

 If you are involved in a hit-and-run incident, it is vital to report the incident immediately.
 Notify the police and call 911 to provide them with all the necessary details.
-Reporting the incident helps law enforcement in their search for the missing driver and can be useful when filing an accident claim.

-Failing to report a crash can result in criminal charges and conviction penalties for hit and run California.
+Failing to report a crash can result in criminal charges and conviction penalties for hit and run in California.
 By reporting the incident promptly, you not only fulfill your legal requirements but also contribute to providing aid to any injured parties involved in the accident.

 Conclusion